What Is a Wet Room? 6 Essential Facts Before Your Bathroom Upgrade

 A woman sits in a modern wet room bathroom with sleek design.

-Toilets, sinks, and cabinets are often raised or made water-resistant.
-It’s like your whole bathroom becomes one big shower!
-For those seeking affordable wet room solutions, there are plenty of options to fit various budgets.
+Even toilets, sinks, and cabinets are often wall-mounted or made of water-resistant materials.
+For those looking for affordable wet room solutions, there are many options to fit different budgets, making this luxury accessible to more homeowners.

 Essential Features of a Wet Room